fredrikopenpayments/docs/docs/introduction.md

 ## Before you get started
 For more information about the solution, see [The Open payments solution](theapis.md).

-## Stay updated with our latest System Status & Bank compliance
+## Stay updated with our latest system status & bank compliance
-Make sure to get notified if something is temporarily down, see [System Status](systemstatus.md).
-For a full list of bank compliance, see [ Compliance] (compliance).
+Make sure to get notified if something is temporarily down, see [System status](systemstatus.md).
+For a full list of bank compliance, see [Compliance](compliance).

 ## Hop on!
 Start integrate and build your solution!
-Proceed to the [onboarding process](getstarted.md) and get started.
+Proceed to the [onboarding process](onboarding.md) and get started.